-A person having the skills, knowledge, and experience to train canines and canine handlers, who has demonstrated, through education, training, and operational experience, extensive skills and knowledge in the subject field or discipline.
+A person having suitable or sufficient skillthe skills, knowledge, and experience to train canines and canine handlers., who has demonstrated, through education, training, and operational experience, extensive skills and knowledge in the subject field or discipline.
 This person would normally perform the maintenance training and proficiency training in the field and may train canines in preparation for a formal course of instruction.